 We’re already months behind its fall launch, but the Note 7 obviously still isn’t market-ready, for whatever reasons.
 But its rivals are.
 And in the coming months, you can expect to see Samsung’s fiercest competitors pounce on the opportunity to sell more big-screen handsets while throwing shade at Samsung’s misdeeds and misfortunes.
 Sick of seeing those new phone commercials?
 Well, too bad — you’re probably going to see more of them.

 Perhaps Samsung tried too hard to push the needle forward amid a stagnating industry mired in a prolonged technical slump.

 This site had a lot of content planned for Samsung’s co-flagship, and the operative word here is “had.”
-The post-crisis review, the how-tos, the related videos — they’re all in the past tense.
-The recommendation I made in early August is also no longer accurate; the best advice I could give anybody still using the Note 7 is the same one Samsung’s dispensing now: Turn off your device immediately and return it to a store for a refund or another handset.
+The post-crisis review, the how-tos, the related videos — they’re all in the past tense now.
+The recommendation I made in early August is also no longer accurate; the best advice I could give anybody still using the Note 7 is the same one Samsung is dispensing with urgency: Turn off your device immediately and return it to a store for a refund or another handset.
 Period.
 No ifs and buts.